 The underlying aesthetic of Safe In the Hands of Love is a gorgeous one.
 While “Licking An Orchid” doesn’t hit the pleasure centers with quite the same impact as “Noid,” it’s a wonderfully haunting gothic trip-hop track, following a classic guitar loop and featuring the angelic vocals of James K. Likewise, the darkly alluring “Lifetime” balances a frantic rhythm against a layered, intricate series of gauzy synth layers.
 “Lifetime” is a song that’s continuously building and growing, piling on piano, horns and Bowie’s own cries of “I miss my brother” until the track becomes both cinematic and heart-wrenching.
 It’s art-pop at its most soaring and affecting.

 To summarize Safe In the Hands of Love simply as “Yves Tumor goes pop” is to overlook just how tortured and twisted much of the material truly is.
-“Hope and Suffering (Escaping Oblivion and Overcoming Powerlessness)” is utterly terrifying, a combination of mournful strings, apocalyptic noisescapes and eerie narratives—it’s just a hair’s breadth from Prurient at his most accessible.
+“Hope and Suffering (Escaping Oblivion and Overcoming Powerlessness)” is utterly terrifying, a combination of mournful strings, apocalyptic noisescapes and eerie narratives—it’s just a hair’s breadth from Pharmakon at her most accessible.
 But when Yves Tumor returns to his psychedelic freak disco sound on “All the Love We Have Now,” it still makes sense.
-It has a lot to do with texture, and how the structures of his songs may differ wildly, but there’s a common, almost tactile thread that ties them together.
-But perhaps more admirably, whether or not he makes the effort to meet the listener halfway in creating transitions between his strangest and his most immediate tracks, he’s still unafraid to take those leaps.
-The results just happen to make it worth following him on such a perilous journey.
+It has a lot to do with texture, and how the structures of these songs may differ wildly, but there’s a common, almost tactile thread that ties them together.
+But perhaps more admirably, whether or not Yves Tumor makes the effort to meet the listener halfway in creating transitions between the strangest and most immediate tracks alike, they’re still unafraid to take those leaps.
+The results just happen to make it worth following such a perilous journey.